 On the other hand, the variety of choices you offer depends, of course, on the space you have.
 The more you have, the wider the choice can be, but don’t think too big from the beginning.
 Maybe start small and see what works and what doesn’t.
 If you walk around with a supermarket on your back, you might lose mobility.
 No, focus on what sells best and leave the other stuff.
 Think about maximizing the business’s revenue from the start.

+The location of your mobile coffee shop is undoubtedly one of the most important aspects to ensure the success of your small business.
 There is no shortage of places where the demand is potentially the highest, and therefore, favorable to this activity: front of administrative buildings, shopping streets, festivals, concerts, exhibition halls, beaches and parks in the summer (think of the stock of ice for coffee and iced tea), tourist places, train and metro stations, the local market, etc. The choice is yours.
 Again, where there are people, there will be money to be made.

-How much does it cost?
+– UnknownHow much does it cost?

 The investment can be relatively high if you want to start directly with a motorized vehicle and a real Italian coffee machine.
 But if your starting budget is really tight, you can very well begin with a tricycle that you will have fitted out yourself and a second-hand coffee machine, or even a simple pod or capsule type machine?
 In any case, there is no point in going into debt before starting this activity because you have no guarantee that it will work.
+See what works and what doesn’t, and adapt as you go along.

 According to my calculations, to start in an optimal way, meaning by finding a good compromise between the vehicle and the coffee machine, you could get by with about 3500$.
 With this money, you can buy an electric rickshaw (I’ve seen some for less than 2000$ on the Internet), a really good second-hand espresso machine (about 600$), plus the purchase of a blender, a mini-fridge, cups and other small equipment.

-And what about the juice in all this?
+What about the juice in all this?

 Well, yes, all this equipment will need electricity to work.
 Don’t panic because there is a solution to any problem.
 In fact, all you have to do is to connect the pedals of your rickshaw to a dynamo, and then you will just have to raise it slightly, then pedal energetically in the vacuum just long enough for the machine to finish working.
 Can you visually imagine this?
 I can, and I’m laughing my ass off 😋.